 Reincarnation is the belief that, when we die, we begin an entirely new life in a different physical form.
 If this is true, déjà vu could be the surfacing of a hidden memory, evidence of a previous existence.

-Here’s an even stranger possibility: According to the Big Bounce theory, the universe may experience a repeating cycle of Big Crunches (during which it collapses back into a singularity) and Big Bangs.
+Here’s an even stranger possibility: According to the Big Bounce theory of the universe, the universe may experience a repeating cycle of Big Crunches (during which it collapses back into a singularity) and Big Bangs.
 Over and over again, the universe is created and destroyed, perhaps infinitely.

 Now, if the universe is infinitely cyclical, could it be possible that, in multiple different variations of the universe, the exact same arrangements of galaxies, planets, particles, me and you could happen multiple times?
 Could déjà vu be a sign that we’ve lived this exact life before?